Cantera/workshop-websites/participants.md

 ## Attending

-The workshop will be conducted in-person at [Northeastern University in Vancouver](https://vancouver.northeastern.edu/).
-More details to come!
+The workshop will be conducted in-person at [Northeastern University's campus in Vancouver](https://vancouver.northeastern.edu/).
+Registration information is on the [homepage](./#registration).